 But if I had to bet, I think inflation will tick up, which will cause interest rates to rise.

-So where should I position my portfolio?
+So where should I invest when inflation is high?
 Let’s start where I do not want to be.
 If interest rates finally due rise, the one place I do not want to be is low coupon, higher duration bonds and bond proxies (i.e. stocks that are highly correlated to bonds, like utilities and REITs).

 I also do not want to be in stocks that have a long tail.
-For example, some biotech stocks valuations are through the roof based on the expectation in 3-5 years they will come out with a blockbuster drug.
+For example, some stocks valuations are through the roof based on the expectation in 3-5 years they will be much bigger (think Biotech that will come out with a blockbuster drug).
 As the discount rate increases, these stocks will get crushed considering their earnings are further out.
-Tesla is another example of this…
+Growth stocks such as Tesla is another example of this…

 On that note, we should consider that the discount rate for all stocks will be increasing.
 That could hurt the valuations of a lot of names as the S&P grinds higher (e.g. the S&P historically traded at 15x EPS, but now trades at 18x.
 Could there be a reversion to the mean?).